Do you think that dog grooming is a skill you could not possibly master? You can only just style your own hair so how can you groom a dog.

 Just like humans, dogs have different types of hair.
 Some are long and silky and prone to matting and some have stiff, short hair.
 There are many types of brushes and combs to fit your dog’s hair type, including bristle brushes and wire pin brushes.

-Therefore her coat is a real mixture of long, short, coarse, fine, straight, curly hair!
+Therefore her coat is a real mixture of long, short, coarse, fine, straight, and curly hair!

 I therefore need a brush that can handle pretty much everything.
 This is my brush of choice as it handles pretty much everything.